asensionacher/cs2-tournament-discord-bot/README.md

 4. Execute from `Admin` channel `!all_teams_created`.
 The channels on `Swiss stage round 1` will be randomly created the games.
 For each game, an admin channel and a public channel are created.
 On the game-admin channel only the captains can write and is used for picks & bans, but you can also use it for internal game communication between teams and org.
 The idea is to have also public-game-channel to show information about the match.
 5. On each game, the captain of each team have to send vetoes and picks.
 Send `!veto dust2` for vetoing dust2 or `!pick inferno` for picking inferno.
 Once all vetoes and picks are selected, decider will be automatically selected.
 6. Once all games are finished, automatically new games will be created, respecting the current streak of each team.
-7. Once the swiss-stage is finished, Quaterfinal will be created.
+7. Once the swiss-stage is finished, quarterfinal will be created.
 The same for the rest of elimination stage.